 So I teed up another marshmallow and Jordan begins to describe how he’s going to take a different approach.
 Asking me if I thought it was smart to run under the descending projectile, lay on the ground and catch it in his mouth.
 “What do you think Dan, could that work?”
 I think I may have been a bit sarcastic when I told him yes, sure, that might work.
 All I knew was Jordan Spieth, Masters Champion, had asked me for advice!!
 How cool is that?

-My pals at GOTV Entertainment were there to capture the show as part of an ongoing project we are working on called ‘Boevertrax’.
+My pals at GOTV Entertainment were there to capture the show.
 When Jordan popped up he was met by our producer, editor, camera operator and all around great guy Dan Lafferty telling him to show us the Marshmallow.

 24 hours later the video clip had been posted and shown on every news organization in America.
 If you type ‘Jordan Spieth Marshmallow’ into Google you’ll get 10+ pages of sites showing the video.

 One of my friends texted me and said he saw me on, ‘The Five“, a Fox News program.
 THE FIVE?
 Really?
 Why?
 The Today Show, Good Morning America, Yahoo!
 And there it was, on and on and on.